khaefeli/edgeos_fiber7/README.md

 ### port-forward

-Some old-school port forwarding / NATing for devices and services which dont support IPv6 :(
+Some old-school port forwarding / NATing for devices and services which dont support IPv6 :cry:

 ## Performance

-Enable `offload { hwnat enable }` to boost your WAN to LAN performance to 1Gbit up/down.
+Enable `offload { hwnat enable }` to boost your WAN to LAN performance to 1Gbit up/down. :rocket: